 We have a comprehensive academic support system involving parent teacher consultation evenings, learning review days, an integrated reporting cycle and many other information evenings concerning support for examinations and how to learn most effectively.

-At Sandringham we report to parents three times a year on their children’s progress.
-The purpose of this assessment, recording and reporting system is to provide regular information throughout the year to both students and parents on how students are progressing in relation to their academic ability and potential, based on prior data.
-More importantly, in line with our Assessment for Learning policy, it will offer advice on how students can improve.
+At Sandringham we report three times a year to parents, providing information on how students are progressing.
+More importantly, in line with our Assessment policy, the reports will offer specific advice on how students can improve.

 Each progress report contains the following information:

 - and Attendance.